skagedal/SKRBatchUpdates/README.md

 This is here mostly because of the Tetris demo that I wrote about [in a blog post](https://skagedal.github.io/2018/08/23/collection-view-tetris.html).

-You'll find the Tetris game in the SKRBatchUpdatesDemo directory.
+**Please instead see the [Tetris Diffing Competition](https://github.com/skagedal/TetrisDiffingCompetition) repo, which contains the same code and some more stuff!**